aantron/markup.ml/README.md

 - **streaming**: capable of parsing partial input and emitting signals while more input is still being received;
-- **lazy**: not parsing input unless it is needed to emit the next parsing signal, so you can easily stop parsing partway through a document;
+- **lazy**: not parsing input unless you have requested the next parsing signal, so you can easily stop parsing partway through a document;
 - **non-blocking**: they can be used with [Lwt][lwt], but still provide a straightforward synchronous interface for simple usage; and
 - **one-pass**: memory consumption is limited since the parsers don't build up a document representation, nor buffer input beyond a small amount of lookahead.

-The parsers detect character encodings automatically.
-Strings emitted are in UTF-8.
+The parsers detect character encodings automatically, and emit everything in UTF-8.

 Here is a breakdown showing the signal stream and errors emitted during the